 remaining_scores)

-# zero the scores of the eliminated tensors (not including
+# zero the scores of the eradicated tensors (not together with

 # the chosen index)